MaxA0/RonaRush/README.md

 # RonaRush
-This is my entry to the [oxbridge competition](https://www.oxbridgemalaysia.org/academic-exploration-competition/)
+This is the source code to the entry to the [Oxbridge Academic Exploration competition 2020](https://www.oxbridgemalaysia.org/academic-exploration-competition/)
+---
 ![gameplay image1](https://user-images.githubusercontent.com/20654098/128592541-e4281ca7-eca7-4c20-b56a-59d96276bae4.PNG)
+---